 It depends upon the leather quality, stitching, and how vigorously they are being used so for a rough estimate they can last up to 8-10 weeks.
 After that, they might develop holes and become useless.

 Anything that can catch fire, keep your sleeves on as any metal piece can fly on your skin can cause tissue damage.
 Avoid any alcohol-based product.

 Welding gloves are your armor against arcs, debris, hot metal spatters.
 They protect your skin from getting rashes and tissue damage and also keep UV light out.

 Are Kevlar gloves cut resistant?

-Kevlar is a next-generation patented material that is cut, and heat resistant, and even it is used in bulletproof jackets.
+Kevlar is a next-generation patented material that is cut, and heat resistant and even it is used in bulletproof jackets.
 So using them as a stitching thread enhances the protection exponentially.

-The whole article is done now and I have presented the best suggestions of welding gloves for you.
+The whole article is done now and I have presented the best suggestions for welding gloves for you.
 In this article, I have taken help from some of my colleges and friends and then this insight got into material shape.